JcBonassin/photo_35mm/README.md

 So what can I do with this gem:

-- Updload photos, share, tag, like and delete and search for them.
+- Upload photos, share, tag, like and delete and search for them.

 ## Important information